RebeccaBraken/Concept-Trees/README.md

 The entities from the articles are extracted using spaCy, which allows us to additionally calculate word-similarity.

 *Interactive networks*
-The project features interactive networks using pyvis:
+This project features interactive networks using pyvis:

 ![network.png](https://github.com/RebeccaBraken/Concept-Trees/blob/development/network_example.png)